nguyenvoankhoa/YPP3/README.md

 # YPP3

-## This is github for reporting output of challenges from CTO Dao Vo in YPP3
+## This is github for reporting outputs of challenges from CTO Dao Vo in YPP3

+### This repo includes :

+- LMS mind map
+- Usecase diagram
+- LMS database
+- SQL challenges